dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0701.md

 •	 Known Uses: These describe real systems in which the pattern (problem, context, and solution) occurs.
 Some people say that for a pattern to be genuine, it must be found in at least three publicly available contexts.
 This is sometimes called the「rule of three.」

-160

-Chapter 7 ■ What are Design patterns?
-Why Use them?

-•

 Related Patterns: Some patterns imply others.
 In applying one solution, you can create the context in which another becomes useful.
 This section examines these synergies.
 It may also discuss patterns that have similarities to the problem or the solution, as well as any antecedents (i.e., patterns defined elsewhere on which the current pattern builds).